Eithliu/convertor/README.md

 # convertor

-This template should help get you started developing with Vue 3 in Vite.
+This tiny app was created to practice Vue 3 with v-model and user interactions.

 ## Recommended IDE Setup